To sum it up…

 - Kate Boverman, (past attendee)

-One on one, or small group excursions with Bones.
+One on one, or small group excursions with Andrews.

 Death Guide